MartinFortuna/pilates-store-p5/README.md

 ## Design

-The website is fully responsive and designed with an easy-access hamburger menu to make navigation intuitive on small to medium screens.I decided to use Bootstrap's light background along with its warning yellow across the website for consistency and pleasing colors.
-I've chosen to user Bootsrap5 card accross the website for clean visuals.
+The website is fully responsive and designed with an easy-access hamburger menu to make navigation intuitive on small to medium screens.
+I decided to use Bootstrap's light background along with its warning yellow across the website for consistency and pleasing colors.
+I've chosen to use Bootsrap5 card across the website for clean visuals.

 ![Pilates with Chris colors](docs/screenshots/design/color_paletter.png)